 -s command-line option that lets you do that - but it would be so much simpler if you could set a size and safe it as a default setting.

 Verdict and conclusion

 tzclock is, when properly configured, the nicest clock if you want to have a analog clock on your computer screen.
 It is nicer than xclock and it is smoother than wmclock.
-However, it does default to a font-face with no second hand so it has to be started with an alias or a custom
+However, it does default to a tiny window and font-face with no second hand so it must be started with a shell script or an alias or a custom